szuke/xtuple-extensions/docs/TUTORIAL4.md

 ```

 At this point, npm will probably tell you to create an account and execute a few CLI commands, which you should do.
-Once you've published, your module will be immediately available on npmjs.org, and you'll be able to pull it into
+Once you've published, your module will be immediately available on npmjs.org, and you'll immediately be able to
-any xTuple app!
+install it from the database configuration screen.

 Note as well that the production use of npm for xTuple extension deployment also saves you from the requirement
 that all your work be done in your fork of the `xtuple-extensions` repository.
 All npm cares about is that the code